AdjiDarmawan/docker_lemp/README.md

 # docker_lemp
-This is Firsttime Project My Docker Compose
+This is Firsttime Project My Docker Compose.
+Thanks